Harry-Chen/thu-learn-lib/README.md

 ## Changelog

+- v1.1.0
+  - Fix an typo in grade level mapping
+  - Bump to a new minor version

 - v1.0.16 (no v1.0.15 due to some publishing issues)
   - Switch to `yarn`
   - Add parsing of grade levels of homework (A+/A/.../F)